Resistance bands add so many benefits to your exercises.

 The primary muscles are the ones you’re actively engaging.

 The stabilizing muscles are the muscles helping you to keep an upright position and in good form.
 Stabilizer muscles keep your body steady.

 During a resistance band exercise, like bent-over rows, you engage more stabilizer muscles and activate your core.

 There’s a problem with fixed weights in the gym.
 The movements or range of motions are fixed because of the rack space.

-The good news is resistance bands allow more movements.
+The good news is resistance bands allow more movement.

 Like free weights, resistance bands require more concentration.
 Both mind and muscle concentration help to complete a set of controlled exercises.

-This is when beginners who start using resistance bands complain they unstable or even shaky.
+This is when beginners who start using resistance bands complain they are unstable or even shaky.

 But over time, as they learn to leverage the tension of the resistance bands, they improve control.